Who is Air Fryer on The Masked Singer? All the clues so far

 Judges Davina McCall, Jonathan Ross and Mo Gilligan have to guess the identities of a new bunch of masked celebrities

-Get your detective hats on, The Masked Singer UK fans, the ITV contest is back with a whole new cast of characters.
+Get your detective hats on, The Masked Singer UK fans, the ITV contest is back for another night.

 The popular series returned on 30 December, as judges/super sleuths Davina McCall, Jonathan Ross, Mo Gilligan and guest judge Charlie Simpson attempted to guess the identities of the first six contestants.